Oregon State University College of Liberal Arts

 Oregon State University's College of Liberal Arts is a liberal arts college at Oregon State University.
 The college is located on the Corvallis, Oregon main campus and offers students 66 academic programs.
 The college of liberal arts awarded just over a thousand undergraduate degrees in 2023, the second most of OSU colleges.

 Liberal arts' students may earn a wide range of major and minor degrees by attending classes at one of the three university campuses or studying online.
 Coursework is taught at the university's main campus, the Oregon State University–Cascades campus in Bend, the OSU Portland Center, and online through OSU's Ecampus.
 In the spring of 2023, the college included seven departments, employed 290 faculty members, and claimed an enrollment of just over 4,500 students.

-A team of students, led by OSU Archaeology Professor Loren Davis, dig in Idaho.
+A team of students, led by OSU Archaeology Professor Loren Davis, digs in Idaho.
 Team members discovered some of the earliest evidence of humans in the Pacific NW.